-- 5. MAD (Larson and Chandler, 2010), the Most Apparent Distortion measure, explicitly models adaptive strategies of the HVS.
-Specifically, a detectionbased strategy is employed for near-threshold distortions, and an appearance-based strategy is activated if the distortions are clearly visible. - 6.
-FSIM (Zhang et al., 2011), the Feature SIMilarity index, computes quality estimates based on phase congruency (Kovesi, 1999) as the primary feature, and incorporates the gradient magnitude as the complementary feature.
-It also supplies a color version by making quality measurements from chromatic components. - 7.
-GMSD (Xue et al., 2014), the Gradient Magnitude Similarity Deviation, computes pixel-wise gradient magnitude similarity followed by standard deviation (std) pooling.
-This pooling strategy is problematic: an image with large but constant local distortion yields an std of zero (indicating the best predicted quality). - 8.
-VSI (Zhang et al., 2014), the Visual Saliency Induced quality index, assumes that the change of salient regions due to image degradation is closely related to the change of visual quality.
-It combines saliency magnitude similarity with gradient magnitude similarity, and demonstrates good quality prediction performance, especially for localized distortions, such as local patch substitution (Ponomarenko et al., 2015). - 9.
-NLPD (Laparra et al., 2016), the Normalized Laplacian Pyramid Distance, mimics the nonlinear transformations of the early visual system: local luminance subtraction and local gain control, and combines these values using weighted l_p -norms.
+- 6. FSIM (Zhang et al. 2011), the Feature SIMilarity index, assumes that HVS understands an image mainly according to its low-level features.
+It computes quality estimates based on phase congruency (Kovesi 1999) as the primary feature, and incorporates the gradient magnitude as the complementary feature.
+Moreover, the phase congruency component serves as a local weighting factor to derive an overall quality score.
+FSIM also supplies a color version by making quality measurements from chromatic components. - 7.
+GMSD (Xue et al. 2014), the Gradient Magnitude Similarity Deviation, focuses on computational efficiency of quality prediction, by simply computing pixel-wise gradient magnitude similarity followed by standard deviation (std) pooling.
+This pooling strategy is, however, problematic because an image with large but constant local distortion yields an std of zero (indicating the best predicted quality). - 8.
+VSI (Zhang et al. 2014), the Visual Saliency Induced quality index, assumes that the change of salient regions due to image degradation is closely related to the change of visual quality.
+The saliency map is used not only as a quality feature, but also as a weighting function to characterize the importance of a local region.
+By combining saliency magnitude, gradient magnitude and chromatic features, VSI demonstrates good quality prediction performance, especially for localized distortions, such as local patch substitution (Ponomarenko et al. 2015). - 9.
+NLPD (Laparra et al. 2016), the Normalized Laplacian Pyramid Distance, mimics the nonlinear transformations of the early visual system: local luminance subtraction and local gain control, and combines these values using weighted l_p -norms.
 The parameters are optimized to minimize the representation redundancies, instead of matching human judgments.
-NLPD has been successfully employed to optimize image rendering algorithms (Ma et al., 2015; Laparra et al., 2017), where the input reference image has a much higher dynamic range than that of the display.
-It has also been used to optimize a compression system (Ballé et al., 2016). - 10.
-LPIPS (Zhang et al., 2018), the Learned Perceptual Image Patch Similarity model, computes the distance between deep representations of two images.
+NLPD has been successfully employed to optimize image rendering algorithms (Ma et al. 2015; Laparra et al. 2017), where the input reference image has a much higher dynamic range than that of the display.
+It has also been used to optimize a compression system (Ballé et al. 2016). - 10.
+LPIPS (Zhang et al. 2018), the Learned Perceptual Image Patch Similarity model, computes the Euclidean distance between deep representations of two images.
 The authors showed that feature maps of different DNN architectures have "reasonable" effectiveness in accounting for human perception of image quality.
-As LPIPS has many different configurations, we choose the default one based on the VGG network (Simonyan and Zisserman, 2015) with the weights learned from the BAPPS dataset (Zhang et al., 2018).
+As LPIPS has many different configurations, we chose the default one based on the VGG network (Simonyan and Zisserman 2015) with the weights learned from the BAPPS dataset (Zhang et al. 2018).
+VGG-based LPIPS can be seen as a generalization of the "perceptual loss" (Johnson et al. 2016), which computes the Euclidean distance on convolution responses from one stage of VGG.

-11. DISTS (Ding et al., 2020), the Deep Image Structure and Texture Similarity metric, is designed with explicit tolerance to texture resampling (e.g., replacing one patch of grass with another).
-DISTS is based on an injective mapping function built from a variant of the VGG network, and combines structure and texture similarity measurements between corresponding feature maps of the two images.
-It is sensitive to structural distortions, tolerant of texture resampling, and robust to mild geometric transformations.
+11. DISTS (Ding et al. 2020), the Deep Image Structure and Texture Similarity metric, is explicitly designed to tolerate texture resampling (e.g., replacing one patch of grass with another).
+DISTS is based on an injective mapping function built from a variant of the VGG network, and combines SSIM-like structure and texture similarity measurements between corresponding feature maps of the two images.
+It is sensitive to structural distortions but at the same time robust to texture resampling and modest geometric transformations.

-We re-implemented all 11 of these models using Py-Torch1, and verified that our code could reproduce the published performance results for each model on the LIVE (Sheikh et al., 2006), CSIQ (Larson and Chandler, 2010), and TID2013 (Ponomarenko et al., 2015) databases (see Table 2 in Appendix A).
-We also modified grayscale-only models to accept color images, by computing scores on RGB channels separately and averaging them to obtain an overall quality estimate.
+We re-implemented all 11 of these models using PyTorch,1 and verified that our code could reproduce the published performance results for each model on the LIVE (Sheikh et al. 2006), CSIQ (Larson and Chandler 2010), and TID2013 (Ponomarenko et al. 2015) databases (see Table 2 in "Appendix 1").
+We modified grayscale-only models to accept color images, by computing scores on RGB channels separately and averaging them to obtain an overall quality estimate.